Anahowley/Anahowley/README.md

 - 👀 I’m a front-end developer...
 - 🌱 Currently learning a front-end web development.
 - 💞️ I’m actively looking for a job in a front-end web development.
-- 📫 You can reach out to me by simly shooting me a message over to my email nastyushakarnakova91@gmail.com.
+- 📫 You can reach out to me by simly shooting me a message over by my email nastyushakarnakova91@gmail.com.

+- Thank you!

 <!---
 Anahowley/Anahowley is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.